Abstract

 quality of the resources that are freely available online.
 Respondents referred

-several times to the adage "you get what you pay for"
+several times to the adage “you get what you pay

-in reference to the quality of non-copyrighted materials that are often used to
+for” in reference to the quality of non-copyrighted materials that

-create full-text resources.
-This was in reference to the fact that many easily
+are often used to create full-text resources.
+This was in reference to the fact

-into large repositories like the Internet Archive.
+and ingested into large repositories like the Internet Archive.

 Knowledge of digital tools for historical analysis has not become very